Om005/Music-Player/README.md

 - **Next/Previous**: Skip to the next or previous song in the playlist.
 - **Seekbar**: Navigate to any part of the current song.
 - **Different Playlists**: Each playlist is detected from the `PlayLists` folder.
-- **Dynamic Playlist Creation**: To create a new playlist, simply add a new folder in the `PlayLists` folder with an `info.json` file for title and description, and optionally an image for the playlist cover.
+- **Playlist Creation**: To create a new playlist, simply add a new folder in the `PlayLists` folder with an `info.json` file for title and description, and optionally an image for the playlist cover.
 - **Playlist Cover Image**: Each playlist will have a default image, but you can change it by adding any photo in the folder of that playlist.
 - **Playlist Display**: Clicking on a playlist displays the songs in that playlist.
 Clicking on a song starts its playback.
 - **Empty Playlist Handling**: If a playlist is empty, "No songs found" will be displayed.